 The remarkable treatment that achieves this employs the same principles as silage inoculants, long proven now as effective aids to making good silage.

 SlurryBugs™ is a unique combination of enzymes, friendly bacteria, and secret micronutrient boosters.
 Enzymes break down the crust’s fibre to make nutrients accessible for the bacteria to absorb, fuelling them to multiply many millions of times.
 Booster micronutrients speed up this process.

-Where a crust is particularly impressive, the super concentrated CrustBuster™ formula is available.
+Where a crust is particularly impressive, the super concentrated CrustBuster™ and Shift It formulas are now available.